lpworld/starter-hugo-academic/content/authors/admin/_index.md

 ---

 I’m a 5th year PhD candidate in the [Department of Technology, Operations and Statistics (TOPS)](https://www.stern.nyu.edu/experience-stern/about/departments-centers-initiatives/academic-departments/ioms-dept) within the [Lenoard N. Stern School of Business](https://www.stern.nyu.edu/) at the [New York University](https://www.nyu.edu/).
 My advisor is [Alexander Tuzhilin](https://www.stern.nyu.edu/faculty/bio/alexander-tuzhilin).
 My research focuses on the personalization techniques, where I aim to improve the design of recommendation models that effectively explore consumer preferences and improve consumer statisfaction.

+I will be on the 2022-2023 academic job market!
+Please let me know if you have any position available.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/PanLi_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.